Raphhh/puppy-application/README.md

 ## Config options

- - 'route.pattern.alias' => add specific alias for the pattern of the route. (used by RoutePattern) (todo)
  - 'module.directories' => define the directories where to find dynamically modules. (used by ModuleFactory)
  - 'module.cache.enable' => active the file cache of modules loader. (used by ModuleFactory)
  - 'module.cache.path' => set the path to save the cached files of the modules loader. (used by ModuleFactory)